OWASP/wrongsecrets/aws/README.md

 The terraform code is loosely based on [This Fargate TF example](https://github.com/terraform-aws-modules/terraform-aws-eks/tree/master/examples/fargate).
 Note: Applying the Terraform means you are creating cloud infrastructure which actually costs you money.
 The authors are not responsible for any cost coming from following the instructions below.
 Note-II: The cluster you will create with this code has its access bound to your public IP-address.

 1. export your AWS credentials (`export AWS_PROFILE=awsuser`)
 2. check whether you have the right profile by doing `aws sts get-caller-identity` and make sure you have enough rights with the caller its identity and that the actual accountnumber displayed is the account designated for you to apply this TF to.
 3. Do `terraform init` (if required, use tfenv to select TF 0.13.1 or higher )
 4. Do `terraform plan`
 5. Do `terraform apply`
 6. When creation is done, do `aws eks update-kubeconfig --region eu-west-1 --name wrongsecrets-exercise-cluster --kubeconfig ~/.kube/wrongsecrets`
 7. Do `export KUBECONFIG=~/.kube/wrongsecrets`

+TODO: continue here with adding SM/SSM and actual deployment instructions, as for now: follow ../README.md its instructions on how to deploy the wrongsecrets application to AWS Fargate.

 Your Fargate EKS cluster should be visilbe in [EU-West-1](https://eu-west-1.console.aws.amazon.com/eks/home?region=eu-west-1#/clusters).